MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 # Tutorial: Explore R and RevoScaleR in 25 functions

+**Applies to: Microsoft R Server or R Client**

-If you are new to both R and Microsoft R, this short tutorial introduces you to 25 (or so) of the more commonly used R functions.
+If you are new to *both* R and Microsoft R, this tutorial introduces you to 25 (or so) of the more commonly used R functions.
 In this tutorial, you'll learn how to load small data sets into R and perform simple computations.
 A key point to take away from this tutorial is that you can combine R and RevoScaleR functions in the same R script.

 This tutorial starts with base R commands before transitioning to RevoScaleR functions in Microsoft R. If you already know R, you might want to skip down to [Explore RevoScaleR Functions](#ExploreScaleRFunctions).

 ## Prerequisites

 This is our simplest and most light-weight tutorial.
-To complete it, you can use the command line tool RGui.exe on Windows or start the Revo64 program on Linux.
-This tutorial uses built-in sample data in base R or RevoScaleR function library provided in either an R Client or R Server installation.
+To complete it, you can use the command line tool RGui.exe on Windows or start the **Revo64** program on Linux.
+The tutorial uses ready-to-use, built-in sample data provided in base R or RevoScaleR function library so once you have the software, there is nothing more to download or install.

 + On Windows, go to \Program Files\Microsoft\R Client\R_SERVER\bin\x64 and double-click **Rgui.exe**.
 + On Linux, at the command prompt, type **Revo64**.